NeoOniX/NeoOniX/README.md

 Behind-the-scene technician, who loves to discover new tools and techs.
 Passionnate about IT, mainly software development and CNC technologies.
-Ambitious, expert and perfectioniste as its core.
+Ambitious, expert and perfectionist as its core.

 ## 💻 Languages & Techs
 - **JavaScript** : <br>